It is axiomatic that customers must pay for the product or services provided by a business.

 In these cases, you should:

 - Send a reminder: If the customer has not paid the invoice, you should send them a reminder by email or phone call.
 It is also helpful to send another copy of the invoice to the customer.
-It is critical that you are polite in any interactions with the customer.
-After all, you often want to maintain a relationship with them.
 Be assertive, but not aggressive with the customer.

 - Consider a compromise: In some cases, a customer cannot pay.
 While it is still necessary to recover payment for the services provided, you may have the option to negotiate a payment plan with them, if it fits in the business budget as well.